aws/aws-xray-sdk-node/packages/core/README.md

 #### Manual mode

 Manual mode requires that you pass around the segment reference.
-See the examples below for the different usages.
+See the examples in the [express package](https://github.com/aws/aws-xray-sdk-node/tree/master/packages/express) for the different usages.

 ### Environment variables